igraph/python-igraph/README.md

 is regularly tested on [PyPy](http://pypy.org/) with ``tox``.
 However, the PyPy version falls behind the CPython version in terms of performance; for instance, running all the tests takes ~5 seconds on my machine with CPython and ~15 seconds with PyPy.
+This can probably be attributed to the need for emulating CPython reference counting, and does not seem to be alleviated by the JIT.

 There are also some subtle differences between the CPython and PyPy versions:

-- There is only limited support for saving and loading graphs in PyPy -- loading and saving works only if the file is specified as a string containing a filename.
-File-like objects are not supported as the PyPy API does not implement ``PyFile_AsFile``.

 - Docstrings defined in the C source code are not visible from PyPy.